novasamatech/parity-signer/docs/src/tutorials/Add-New-Network.md

 <br/>

 Congratulations!
-You've fetched network specs, signed them, fed them into Signer, fetched recent metadata for the network, signed and fed it into Signer as well.
+You've fetched network specs, signed them, fed them into Vault, fetched recent metadata for the network, signed and fed it into Vault as well.
 Now you are ready to safely sign transactions on this network.